 Short term plan: Continued operation of the Branch, maintaining the care and rehoming of rabbits and cats, Welfare support provided to owners in need of advice and financial support and assistance to the Inspectorate with dogs where possible.
+Assessing the impact of Covid pandemic on Branch activities and income.

-Medium Term Plan: Recruit more Trustees and Volunteers with a mind to Succession Planning and to re-starting dog rehoming
+Medium Term Plan: Mitigate impact of Covid pandemic on Branch activities and income.
+Recruit more Trustees and Volunteers with a mind to Succession Planning and to re-starting dog rehoming.

-Long-Term Plan: Ensure future sustainability of the Branch; promote the Branch in the community
+Long-Term Plan: Ensure future sustainability of the Branch; promote the Branch in the community.